How to Accept a Job OfferApril 1, 2020

 “I’ve reviewed the offer and I would like to discuss the details more carefully.
 When can we set up a time to speak?”

-If you’re unsure about what salary is appropriate to ask for the position you’re applying to, visit Indeed Salaries to review salaries for the company or for this job title in your area.
+If you’re unsure about what salary is appropriate to ask for the position you’re applying to, visit Indeed's Salary Calculator to get a free, personalized pay range based on your location, industry and experience.

 When the employer comes back with their decision, don’t opt for another negotiation.
 If they’ve agreed to your request(s) and you are comfortable with the new terms, express your appreciation and intent to sign the offer as soon as possible.
 If they decline, politely thank them for considering and reflect on whether or not the offer is acceptable as-is.